Above two images of P. s. siamensis

 feed on young leaf shoots, seeds and forest fruits.

-Shown here is the P. s. siamensis subspecies, which is common
+Shown here (Figs 1 to 3) is the P. s. siamensis subspecies, which is common

-in the extensive sub-montane forests of central Peninsular Malaysia.
-Also shown at bottom left
+in the extensive sub-montane forests of central Peninsular Malaysia (the

 is a rare image of the P. s. rhionis subspecies from Bintan Island,